Selling A House At Auction vs a Private Sale

 The typical auction commission percentage is 2.5% on average, although it can be higher and there are other additional costs that need to be taken into account.

-Many people looking to sell at house at auction are aware that there will be fees they need to consider before going ahead.
-In search for a total figure they will look online for an auction fees calculator, however unfortunately there isn’t one – and that’s because auctioneers don’t want to reveal these extortionate costs before they’ve reeled the seller in.
+Many people looking to sell a house at auction are aware that there will be fees they need to consider before going ahead.
+In the search for a total figure they will look online for an auction fees calculator, however, unfortunately, there isn’t one – and that’s because auctioneers don’t want to reveal these extortionate costs before they’ve reeled the seller in.